 Common HR Weaknesses

-A 2016 survey of over 400 senior level HR and finance executives found that the collaboration between finance and HR is nowhere near where it should be to benefit most organizations.
+A survey of over 400 senior-level HR and finance executives found that the collaboration between finance and HR is nowhere near where it should be to benefit most organizations.
 The results found that when it came to ACA compliance, a serious concern for both departments, 33% of financial leaders expect HR to go over budget.
-This assessment could stem from multiple concerns, including the fact this is still a relatively new law with many unfamiliarities, even for the most experienced HR or financial professional.
-That said, the survey results pointed to negative views of the HR department’s work in regards to budget and finance as a whole, signalling discord that goes deeper than new regulatory concerns.
+The survey results point to negative views of the HR department’s work in regards to budget and finance as a whole, signaling discord that goes deeper than regulatory concerns.

-Both probably have their weaknesses to address, but for HR, it is important to understand how financial data and analytics should influence hiring and management decisions.
-Yes, you have to spend money to produce productive employees, but efficiency of funds is key for both the health of the business and the satisfaction of workers.
+For HR, it is important to understand how financial data and analytics should influence hiring and management decisions.
+Yes, you have to spend money to produce productive employees, but the efficiency of funds is key for both the health of the business and the satisfaction of workers.

 HR has garnered a reputation for being a bit slow to adopt new processes and, in turn, slow to get tasks completed.
-HR is strategic, but in more internal ways.
-For example, there’s discussion around how to better hire talent or manage top performers, but how those strategies relate to overall business strategy sometimes goes unconnected.
+However, HR is absolutely a strategic function.
+For example, there’s a discussion around how to better hire talent or manage top performers, but how those strategies relate to overall business strategy sometimes goes unconnected.
 So much so that the department is often criticized for a general lack of business acumen.
 Agree or disagree, any HR function can benefit from more collaboration with their organization’s operations teams.

-Incorporation of HR data and analytics is also an important step to connecting HR to the company’s strategic direction.
-Data informs better strategy within HR, but also speaks a more common language throughout departments, especially operations.
+Incorporation of HR data and analytics is also an important step in connecting HR to the company’s strategic direction.
+Data informs better strategy within HR but also speaks a more common language throughout departments, especially operations.

 Easing that disconnect and simplifying data collection is exactly what propelled ClearCompany’s talent management suite growth.
-Not only do our tools help ease administrative burden, each helps increase transparency.
+Not only does our platform help ease the administrative burden, but each module from onboarding to performance management also helps increase transparency.
 Every HR solution is powered by a core Talent Operating System that uses the company mission, competencies and goals to engage employees of every level and tenure, including executives.

 Another disconnect occurs between internal practices and external results.
-For example, HR KPIs often revolve around hiring and managing metrics like time to hire, retention and productivity.
-The techniques deployed focus on how those metrics can be positively influenced with technology and better internal practices.
-Sometimes they even result in employee standards that look great on reports, but leave a little to be desired among external audiences (think: customers).
+For example, HR KPIs often revolve around hiring and managing metrics like time to hire, retention, and productivity.
+The techniques deployed to focus on how those metrics can be positively influenced by technology and better internal practices.
+Sometimes they even result in employee standards that look great on reports but leave a little to be desired among external audiences—think: customers.
 Though HR leaders are seeing employees with productivity, they aren’t necessarily considering the needs of the customer or client who is directly affected by the internal adjustments.